rajatsharda23/VidyaAI/VIdya_LLM/config/kb/README.md

 ## Knowledge base Documents -
-Anything inside this kb folder will be used by the LLM as knowledge base!
+Anything inside this kb folder will be used by Vidya as knowledge base!

-THe name of Rajat's array is "JingLink"
+We can add particulatr questions/concepts here to be used by Vidya to teach the user!